aswinckr/live-piano/src/prompts/2-play-sound.md

 When I press on a piano key I want to play the corresponding sound using tone js

-Play a softer piano sound
+Use the notes from a grand piano